Understanding Bill of Lading: Definition, Types, and Practical Uses

-Overall, the purpose of the bill of lading is to ensure that the items and goods have been transported legally and delivered in tact to the agreed destination in the proper condition they were prior to removal.
+Overall, the purpose of the bill of lading as a legally binding document is to ensure that the items and goods have been transported legally and delivered intact to the agreed destination in the proper condition they were prior to removal.
+In some cases, additional documents may accompany the bill of lading, such as a packing list or purchase order, which supports detailed inventory and serves as a commercial proof of shipment.

 There are a number of important items or requisites which should be present on any bill of lading in order to make it valid and legal, some of them are: